HEKPYTO/HEKPYTO/readme.md

 <a name="readme-top"></a>

 <!--
-*** Thanks for dropping by my GitHub profile.
+*** Thanks for visiting my GitHub profile.
 If you'd like to connect or collaborate,
 *** feel free to reach out.
-Don't forget to give a star to the repositories you like! 🌟
+Don't forget to star the repositories you find interesting! 🌟
-*** Have an amazing day and keep coding! 😄🚀
+*** Have an awesome day and keep coding! 😄🚀
 -->

 <!-- PROJECT TITLE -->